-Control switch is control logic before the streaming interface is connected to the DAC.
+The control switch is the final control logic before the streaming interface is connected to the DAC.
 This logic provides tight control over the streaming path and helps synchronize all the stream interfaces at any given time.
 Figure 3-7 shows the control switch.